-Clothing:

-Children need to be dressed comfortably.
-They need to be able to move about freely and participate in a variety of activities throughout the day.
-Although the teaching staff does their best to protect your child's clothing, the center does not guarantee the condition of clothing and accessories after an active day of play.
+Clothing: Children need to be dressed comfortably.
+They need to be able to move freely and participate in a variety of activities throughout the day.
+Although, the teaching staff does their best to protect your child's clothing, the center does not guarantee the condition of clothing and accessories after an active day of play.

-Sneakers or other fully enclosed shoes with skid resistant soles are the preferred regular foot wear for all seasons.
+Sneakers or other fully enclosed shoes with skid resistant soles are the preferred regular footwear for all seasons.
 This gives children the best foot protection and balance stability for most active play.
+Please keep a warm sweater in your child's cubby as both inside and outside weather can vary unexpectedly.